rtiangha/torzu-emu/blog/001-arm-emulation.md

 # Blog Entry 1: ARM CPU emulation

-I've been studying the ARM recompiler used by Yuzu (Dynarmic) for quite a while now, and have learnt a lot on the way there.
+I've been studying the ARM recompiler used by Torzu (Dynarmic) for quite a while now, and have learnt a lot on the way there.

 This is going to be a rather technical post, but I hope it might help people like me understand what goes on under the hood.